 Students selected for participation in the Interdisciplinary Humanities Pathway to Medicine will complete the six course minor including HMN 389 (1.5) and 390 (1.5).

-For details on course offerings and our Interdisciplinary Minor, please click on the links above, and also consult the current semester’s course schedule.
-If any questions, please write to Tom Phillips at email@example.com.
+For details on course offerings and our Interdisciplinary Minor, please click on the links in the menu above, and also consult the current semester’s course schedule.
+Not all courses are offered every semester, therefore plan in advance.
+If any questions, please write to Sally Barbour at email@example.com.